Wednesday, July 3rd 2024, 9:07 am

 Walgreens is not alone in struggling to grow its U.S. retail pharmacy business.

-Pharmacies — both independent locations and retail chains — are closing around the country amid low reimbursement rates for pharmacy care as well as low dispensing fees for Medicaid enrollees.
+Pharmacies — independent locations and retail chains — are closing around the country amid low reimbursement rates for pharmacy care and low dispensing fees for Medicaid enrollees.

 Further, while Medicaid enrollment ballooned during the pandemic, some 18 to 20 million people have since been dropped from the program, with some of those patients failing to pick up other coverage, another loss for the pharmacy industry at large, Wentworth noted.